 - Herbicides can kill fish, invertebrates, and beneficial plants.

-- Herbicides have a wide range of human health concerns from carcinogenic, burning, or respiratory effects often affecting applicators the most.
+- Herbicides have a wide range of human health concerns - from carcinogenic, burning, and respiratory effects, often affecting applicators the most.

 - When plants are killed, algae will come in to use the nutrients causing an ecosystem shift from macrophytes to algae.
 The same happens when algae is killed, either more algae grows to replace it or macrophytes become problematic.

 Florida has over 500 non-native species causing active harm to the state's diverse landscapes and the native organisms which inhabit them.
 Stocking Savvy does not use any invasive species for ecosystem construction.
 We may temporarily encourage using University of Florida biological controls, such as Triploid Grass Carp, which are approved since they are sterile, removing aquatic vegetation without reproducing.
 We do not stock Tilapia, as they have non-specific and variable diets, are vulnerable to fish kills, and have been known to out-compete native fish and fisheries.
 Stocking Savvy will help identify invasive species in your ponds and lakes and help provide remedies.
 We offer free Tilapia removal and can assess other invasive fish species on a case by case basis.
 We have experience mitigating damage caused by Tilapia, Plecostomus (Sailfin Catfish), Various Cichlids, Clown Knifefish, and Lionfish.